 NASA Ames Research Center, Moffett Field, CA, United States

-- Since we have characterized the effects of the space environment on the innate immune system of the fly, and several other studies have investigated its effects on microbes, it is important to look at the combined host-microbe system to determine what the potential consequences of space flight might be.
-An identification of the molecular biological changes within this system will provide not only a mechanistic understanding of the changes induced in space, but will also provide a basis for future countermeasure studies.
-The Drosophila innate immune system is highly homologous to the mammalian innate immune system, and will provide useful translational information for other organisms as well.
+Since the research team has characterized the effects of the space environment on the innate immune system of the fly, and several other studies have investigated its effects on microbes, it is important to look at the combined host-microbe system to determine potential consequences of space flight.
+An identification of the molecular biological changes within this system provides not only a mechanistic understanding of the changes induced in space, but also provides a basis for future countermeasure studies.
+The Drosophila innate immune system is highly homologous to the mammalian innate immune system, and provides useful translational information for other organisms as well.

-This investigation will utilize frozen in-flight samples, in-flight video data and live returned samples to test the hypothesis that spaceflight will cause a large effect on the in-vivo interaction between a host-microbe system.
-We have previously shown decrements of the innate immune system of the fly after space flight, and the work of others showing altered physiology of microbial cultures in space.
-We will measure changes in immune parameters, conduct post-flight assays to assess host-microbial interactions, and use video data to assess behavioral changes as well as viability readouts resulting from space flight exposure.
-There will be an on board 1g centrifuge control in space, and a ground 1g control to compare with the microgravity samples in this experiment.
-This study will use and build on hardware and operational procedures utilized previously for the FIT experiment on STS 121.
+This investigation utilizes frozen in-flight samples, inflight video data, and live returned samples to test the hypothesis that spaceflight causes a large effect on the in-vivo interaction between a host-microbe system.
+Research results have previously shown decrements of the innate immune system of the fruit fly after space flight, and the work of others showing altered physiology of microbial cultures in space.
+For this experiment, changes are measured in immune parameters, post-flight assays are conducted to assess host-microbial interactions, and video data is used to assess behavioral changes, as well asviability readouts resulting from space flight exposure.
+There is a 1g centrifuge on the ISS, and a ground 1g control to compare with the microgravity samples in this experiment.
+The study uses and builds on hardware and operational procedures utilized previously for the FIT experiment on STS-121.

 Ground Based Results Publications